-Used Mini Cooper Models
+Used Mini Convertible models

 If you are looking for older years, visit our used MINI Cooper page.